 Definition

 The script stack is the core data structure of Bitcoin Script, the Forth-like, stack-based language that decides whether a transaction may spend an output.
 Script has no loops and is intentionally simple: opcodes push data onto and pop data off a single last-in-first-out (LIFO) stack, processed strictly left to right.
+Every rule about who can move which coins ultimately resolves to the question: after execution, what is left on this stack?

 How evaluation works